nishchintmakode/lung_disease_detection_cnn/README.md

 ## Conclusion
 The implementation of deep learning techniques, particularly CNNs, facilitates the automated diagnosis of lung diseases from chest X-ray images.
 By leveraging state-of-the-art technologies and datasets, this project aims to assist medical practitioners and experts in accurately identifying and managing lung conditions, ultimately improving patient outcomes.

-For any inquiries or contributions, please contact [your_email@example.com](mailto:your_email@example.com).

----
-Feel free to customize this README to suit your project's specific details and requirements.